-Washington state Governor Jay Inslee just signed Senate Bill 5095 into law.
+In 2013, Washington state Governor Jay Inslee signed Senate Bill 5095 into law.
 This legislation allows drivers to provide proof-of-insurance and registration information from their “portable electronic device” to law enforcement officers.

-When the law goes into effect on July 26, 2013, Washington state will join a handful of states allowing motorists to use electronic versions of their insurance ID cards when pulled over by the police.
+Washington state joined a handful of states allowing motorists to use electronic versions of their insurance ID cards when pulled over by the police.
 Over 20 other states are currently considering allowing electronic insurance ID cards.
 Just remember, if you happen to get pulled over in a state that does not allow e-proof then you will be out of luck.
 As for our neighbors, Idaho & Oregon also allow e-proof of insurance.

 As more states allow e-cards, more companies will develop apps that will keep your insurance card up to date on your device so you will never be without a current card!
 Until then, just have your insurance agent email you a PDF version of the card.
 All smart phones can display PDF files.

 Our suggestion is that you do a screen shot of the card once you pull it up on your phone so you will always have it on your photo roll and not have to worry about internet connections when you are out in the middle of nowhere.
 Also make sure you update the card every renewal so that you don’t get pulled over only to have an expired card to show.

 But don’t complain if the officer drops your phone.